poeyahay/AFib_PGS/README.md

 were scored with **PLINK2** within the All of Us biobank.

-Scoring was performed using this [bash shell script](https://github.com/poeyahay/AFib_PGS/blob/main/Scoring%20with%20PLINK2/Score.sh), which uses AF as an exemplary trait.
+Scoring was performed per chromosome, using this [bash shell script](https://github.com/poeyahay/AFib_PGS/blob/main/Scoring%20with%20PLINK2/Score.sh), with AF used as an example trait.

-The resulting trait-specific *scored* files were then merged into a single file, containing the summed scores across all chromosomes, and the columns:
+The resulting per-chromosome *scored* files were then merged into a single *scored* file, with the following columns:

 - `IID`  individual ID
 - `SCORE1_SUM`  polygenic score per individual

-Merging was performed using the following [bash shell script](https://github.com/poeyahay/AFib_PGS/blob/main/Scoring%20with%20PLINK2/Merge.sh)
+Merging was performed using this [bash shell script](https://github.com/poeyahay/AFib_PGS/blob/main/Scoring%20with%20PLINK2/Merge.sh)

 ## Split dataset (30% tuning, 70% testing)